 Workplace bullying can be a distressing and bewildering experience for adults.
 It can be hard to understand how you found yourself in a situation where whatever you try do to resolve the situation only seems to make things worse.

 The situation often becomes intolerable through relentless, negative, daily interactions that might seem small on their own but which build up.
 It may be that nothing you have tried to deal with it has worked or only seems to make it worse.
-Adults think they should be able to deal with workplace bullies but this assumes you are dealing with reasonable thinking or behaviour, which is not the case.
+You assume you are dealing with the capacity for reasonable thinking or behaviour, which is not necessarily the case.

-Also, if this person holds power over you then fear of losing your job, your income and your career can mean you are dealing with behaviour towards you that is taking an increasing toll on your ability to deal with anything at work.
-You are afraid of being blamed or having it dismissed and minimised.
-In addition, most bullies are serial bullies and have experience at this, and at making it look in public like this just isn’t happening, or even deflecting blame on you.
+Also, if this person holds power over you then fear of losing your job, your income and your career can mean trying to manage or deal with this behaviour towards you is taking an increasing toll on you and your ability to work.
+In addition, most bullies are serial bullies and have experience at this, and at making it look in public like this just isn’t happening, or even deflecting blame onto you for the situation.

 Workplace bullying is not schoolyard bullying.
 Competent people with good work relationships, are as at risk of being bullied as anyone else.
 Potential whistleblowers are most at risk of being bullied.